gizmosachin/ColorSlider/README.md

 ## Sketchpad

 `ColorSlider` comes with a demo project called `Sketchpad` that's a simple drawing app for iPhone.
-To get it to run in Xcode, you must run `pod install`.
-Note that this does not require the pre-release version (0.36) of Cocoapods.
+To get it to run in Xcode, use Cocoapods and run `pod install`.

 ## How it Works